Biden launches sweeping COVID-19 changes on first full day in White House

 “It going to be really very important.
 When you’re dealing with a global pandemic you have to have an international connectivity,” he said.

-He added that he was confident the United States could recharge its vaccine response even as some states and localities have said they are running out of available doses.
+He said he was confident the United States could recharge its vaccine response even as some states and localities have said they are running out of available doses.

-Biden proposed a $1.9 trillion COVID-19 package last week that would enhance jobless benefits and provide direct cash payments to households to alleviate the financial pain from coronavirus.
+Biden has proposed a $1.9 trillion COVID-19 package that would enhance jobless benefits and provide direct cash payments to households to alleviate the financial pain from coronavirus.

+The House is planning to bring a coronavirus relief bill to a vote the first week of February, Pelosi said on Thursday.

-Some of Biden’s early initiatives could get bogged down in Congress, where the U.S. Senate is considering how to proceed with the impeachment trial of Trump.
-The Democratic-controlled House impeached Trump last week for inciting an insurrection in the deadly rampage at the Capitol.
+Some of Biden’s early initiatives could get bogged down in Congress, where the Senate is considering how to proceed with the impeachment trial of Trump.
+The House impeached Trump last week for inciting an insurrection in a deadly assault on the Capitol.
+Democrats now have a narrow majority in both houses.

 Pelosi has yet to send the article of impeachment to the Senate.
+A source familiar with the planning said it could happen as early as Friday.

-According to Senate rules, the Republican former president’s trial would start the day after the charge is sent over.
+Under Senate rules, the trial would start a day after the House delivered the charge.
+It was unclear, however, whether a delay might be engineered, as some Democrats have hinted, in order to keep Biden’s agenda and Cabinet appointments on track.

-Biden has urged lawmakers not to let Trump’s trial interfere with his legislative priorities and confirming his Cabinet.

 Reporting by Trevor Hunnicutt, Nandita Bose, Susan Heavey; Writing by John Whitesides and Sonya Hepinstall; Editing by Frances Kerry and Alistair Bell